chiamp/skill-expression-game-analysis/README.md

 ## Conclusion
 In this project, I present a method to calculate the skill score: a measurement that describes how much skill affects the outcome of a game, for every player role in the game.
 The method is as follows:
-* create a virtual version of the game
+* create a virtual version of the game that can run simulations
 * if it's computationally feasible:
 	* for every player role in the game:
 		* explicitly calculate the optimal and random win rates by enumerating all possible game sequences